5jt/dyalog-cookbook/manuscript/05_logging.md

 In order to use LogDog you first need to download it from <http://download.aplwiki.com>.
 We assume that you download it into the default download location.
 For a user "JohnDoe" that would be `C:\Users\JohnDoe\Downloads`.

 LogDog does not come with an installer.
 All you have to do is to copy it into a folder where you have the right to add, delete and change files.
-That means `C:\Proram Files` and `C:\Proram Files (x86)` are not an option.
+That means `C:\Program Files` and `C:\Program Files (x86)` are not an option.
 If you want to install the application just for your own user ID then this is the right place:

 ~~~
 "C:\Users\JohnDoe\AppData\Local\Programs\LogDog